Skip to main content

 NodeZero proactively simulates attacks — but no governance layer over outcomes; findings need separate human-driven remediation

-Aikido scans for known vulnerabilities — reactive scan model, not governed proactive hunting
+Aikido scans for known vulnerabilities — reactive scan model, not governed adversary emulation

 Part of a governed AI operating system